Heritage of the future

 Sitting unused for decades, Sub Station No. 164 is the ambitious revitalisation of two adjacent historic Sydney buildings.
 Now one of Sydney’s most innovative office developments, Sub Station No. 164, previously relegated to the too hard basket by other developers, sets a benchmark for heritage buildings of the future.

-Built’s vision was to restore and breathe new life into the buildings’ industrial features while floating a seven-story sculptural glass office space in the air above, preserving the original heritage fabric and creating grandeur in one.
+Built’s vision was to restore and breath new life into the buildings’ industrial features while floating a seven-story sculptural glass office space in the air above, preserving the original heritage fabric and creating grandeur in one.

 Built was uniquely positioned to make this a success, leveraging every one of their multi-disciplinary capabilities at every stage and working alongside formidable partners, to unlock value and deliver a one-of-a-kind development.